UsabilityEngineering/Parkers/phase1/README.md

 ![alt_text](images/image2.png "image_tooltip")

-    **Susie - **Female, 24 year old, long distance commuter, student looking to regularly park efficiently and safely and is very patient when it comes to parking.
+  **Susie** - female, 24 year old, long distance commuter, student looking to regularly park efficiently and safely and is very patient when it comes to parking.

 **Scenarios**